side-corncave/100-days-of-code/log.md

 ### Day 9: Monday, March 13, 2023

 Spent the day solving practice problems again.
 While it's true that this is a bit different from the initial plan I made, this has been helpful so far because it's helping me gain better clarity on a lot of basic aspects of python programming.
 Working through the problems of the textbook really has been hard, challenging and helpful till now.

+### Day 10: Tuesday, March 14, 2023

+New day, new set of problems to solve (focus on lists today).
+Today was relatively easier, not sure if that is because the problems were simpler, or I am getting better at thinking about problems.
+Probably both, with the first being the bigger reason.